-Acknowledging the industrial development reports prepared by the United Nations Industrial Development Organization, in which the Organization examines the new era of industrial policy, the future of industrialization in a post-pandemic world, industrializing in the digital age and other topics to improve the contribution of industry to sustainable production and consumption, social inclusion, gender equality, decent work, productivity growth, technology and innovation, and resource efficiency, including but not limited to energy efficiency,
+Acknowledging the industrial development reports prepared by the United Nations Industrial Development Organization, in which the Organization examines the new era of industrial policy, 18 the future of industrialization in a post-pandemic world, 19 industrializing in the digital age 20 and other topics to improve the contribution of industry to sustainable production and consumption, social inclusion, gender equality, decent work, productivity growth, technology and innovation, and resource efficiency, including but not limited to energy efficiency,

-Reiterating that each country has the right and the primary responsibility to define its development strategies in accordance with its national priorities and in line with the internationally agreed development goals, including the Sustainable Development Goals, noting the past withdrawals from the membership of the United Nations Industrial Development Organization, as well as the importance of member States in arrears fulfilling their obligations, and the potential impact on the Organization's capacity to deliver, and in this regard inviting all countries to align their support and development efforts towards the full implementation of the 2030 Agenda,
+Reiterating that each country has the right and the primary responsibility to define its development strategies in accordance with its national priorities and in line with the internationally agreed development goals, including the Sustainable Development Goals, noting the past withdrawals from the membership of the United Nations Industrial Development Organization, as well as the importance of member

-&lt;sup>18 United Nations Industrial Development Organization, Industrial Development Report 2024: Turning Challenges into Sustainable Solutions - The New Era of Industrial Policy (Vienna, 2024)
+18 United Nations Industrial Development Organization, Industrial Development Report 2024: Turning Challenges into Sustainable Solutions - The New Era of Industrial Policy (Vienna, 2024)

-&lt;sup>19 United Nations Industrial Development Organization, Industrial Development Report 2022: The Future of Industrialization in a Post-Pandemic World (Vienna, 2021).
+United Nations Industrial Development Organization, Industrial Development Report 2022: The Future of Industrialization in a Post-Pandemic World (Vienna, 2021).

-&lt;sup>20 United Nations Industrial Development Organization, Industrial Development Report 2020: Industrializing in the Digital Age (Vienna, 2019).
+20 United Nations Industrial Development Organization, Industrial Development Report 2020: Industrializing in the Digital Age (Vienna, 2019).